alanng10/Socia/Docue/a.md

 Socia is alway fair to gift to human.

-Socia is most gain society correct.
+Socia is a most gain society correct.